- Stephen BaileyStephen Bailey

 - Michael BreenPresident and CEOMichael BreenPresident and CEO

-Previously, Mike led soldiers in combat in Iraq and Afghanistan as a US Army officer.
+Previously, Mike led soldiers in combat in Iraq and Afghanistan as a U.S. Army officer.
 After leaving the military, he attended Yale Law School, served in the Office of White House Counsel, and co-founded the International Refugee Assistance Project, working with refugees at high risk in Syria, Lebanon, and Jordan.
 Mike is a recognized leader at the intersection of national security, energy, and climate change, and was one of the original members of Operation Free.
 A proud New Hampshire native, Dartmouth graduate, and former ice climbing instructor, he now spends most of his time just trying to keep up with his amazing daughter.

 - R. Hunter BidenVice ChairmanR.
 Hunter BidenVice Chairman

 Mr. Biden serves as Vice-Chairman of the Board of CNP and Managing Partner at Rosemont Seneca Partners, Chairman at Rosemont Seneca Advisors and is Counsel to Boies, Schiller, Flexner, LLP, a national law firm based in New York.
 Mr. Biden is also an Adjunct Professor at Georgetown University’s Masters Program in the School of Foreign Service.